Overview

 The resulting bridge design is a carefully considered response to the site, both in terms of aesthetics, local character and engineering.

-The length of the bridge span puts additional requirements on the bridge structure, so therefore, a timber construction would not be feasible.
+The length of the bridge span puts additional requirements on the bridge structure, meaning a timber construction would not be feasible.
 Timber also has increased maintenance requirements.

 The span of the bridge ensures the Thames path is not impacted by support structures, and on the north side, access is raised to provide a dry route at times of flood.

-The approaches to the bridge are designed to meet accessibility requirements, avoiding steep slopes while also ensuring the bridge connects to the right places on the best available lines.
+The approaches to the bridge are designed to meet accessibility requirements, avoiding steep slopes and ensuring the bridge connects to the right places on the best available lines.

-The supporting structure takes the form of two waves which also serve to frame views and create a sense of rhythm when passing over the bridge.
+The supporting structure takes the form of two waves which will also frame views and create a sense of rhythm when passing over the bridge.

-Where the bridge crosses the meadows, the design seeks to achieve balance between the number and size of the supporting columns, again to ensure the bridge appears as lightweight as possible.
+Where the bridge crosses the meadows, the design aims to balance the number and size of the supporting columns to ensure the bridge appears as lightweight as possible.

 Maintenance